 Billy watched the scenery change from the lush green mountains of his home state, to become flat farm country.
 Below, the checkerboard fields, now rich with crops, quickly gave way to rocky mountains and a drier climate.

-Just as Pal finished speaking a band of Indians rode towards them.
+Just as Pal finished speaking a band of Native American Indians rode towards them.

 No one found it strange that the Palomino horse spoke, because in dreams everything is possible.

 "Who is this?"
 Billy whispered to the golden Palomino horse.

 Pal pawed at the ground as he made the introduction.

 "This is Thunder-Who-Walks, said Pal.
 "He is the Spirit Chief of all the Indian nations.
 Each one of the braves who ride with him here represents a tribe which roamed this land for many years before the coming of the white man."